 About the Major

-The course of study includes Spanish language for non-native and native speakers.
-Hispanic studies is a field of great practical value to students who are interested in careers in international affairs, government, education, the arts or any profession that requires competence in Spanish.
+At Hamilton, students find an array of courses in the Spanish language and in Latin American, Spanish, and U.S. Latinx literatures and cultures.
+And through our Academic Year In Spain headquartered in Madrid, they are immersed in Spanish life and language.
+Hispanic studies is a field of practical value for students interested in careers in international affairs, government, education, the arts, or any profession that requires competence in Spanish.

 Careers After Hamilton